Leave of Absence Overview

 Truman State University recognizes that life circumstances do not always make it possible for students to remain continuously enrolled from freshman through senior year.
 The purpose of our Leave of Absence (LOA) policy is to provide students with the opportunity to take a pause from their coursework for up to two full semesters* while keeping their status as a Truman student without needing to reapply to the university.
 Our policy also pauses a student’s Truman-funded financial assistance as well as other benefits that make it easier for a student to return to campus.

-There are many reasons a student might take a Leave of Absence.
-The primary reasons may include, but are not limited to, study abroad, internship or employment opportunities, family responsibilities, financial difficulties, medical issues, military service and/or emergency situations.
-In some cases the leave may be due to circumstances that can be planned in advance such as study abroad or internships.
-In foreseeable situations, applications for a Leave of Absence should occur the semester prior to the beginning of the leave.
-In unforeseeable or emergency situations, a Leave of Absence may be requested at any time.
+There are many reasons a student might take a Leave of Absence, including non-Truman-sponsored study abroad trips, internships or employment opportunities, family responsibilities, financial difficulties, medical issues or concerns (physical and/or mental health), or emergency situations.
+In foreseeable situations, applications for a Leave of Absence should be submitted the semester prior to the student’s leave.
+In unforeseeable circumstances or emergency situations, a Leave of Absence may be requested at any time.

-*This Truman Leave of Absence is not a Return of Title IV Funds Approved Leave of Absence.
+** Truman’s Leave of Absence is not a Return of Title IV Funds-approved leave of absence.
 If a student leaves during a semester it must be treated as a withdrawal and the enrollment status must be reported accordingly to the National Student Loan Data System (NSLDS).

 Updated September 28, 2023